 Audio guides in English and other languages and headsets are included.

 Departure point: Kyoto Avanti shopping center, Nishiumeda Bus parking

 Return point: Higashishiokoji Kamadonocho or Umeda 3 cho-me (Osaka)

-If you would like to visit most of shrines and temples, this tour is one of the best options for you as it covers Kyoto’s cultural and historic assets such as Nijo castle, Kinkakuji temple, the Golden Pavilion, Kyoto imperial Palace (if it is closed to visit Kitano-tenmangu shrine instead), Fushimiinari Taisha shrine, Kiyomizu-dera temple and all with an English speaking guide by an air-conditioned coach.
+If you would like to visit most of the shrines and temples, this tour is one of the best options for you as it covers Kyoto’s cultural and historic assets such as Nijo Castle, Kinkakuji temple, the Golden Pavilion, Kyoto Imperial Palace (if it is closed to visit Kitano-tenmangu shrine instead), Fushimi-inari Taisha shrine, Kiyomizu-dera temple and all with an English speaking guide by an air-conditioned coach.
 Wheelchair accessible; Japanese set menu lunch is included.

 The tour includes a pickup and drop-off from selected Kyoto hotels.

 Duration: approx. 9 hours